NIKHIL066/Simple-Flask-Python/README.md

     python -m pip install flask
 3. Create a folder in the virtual environment.
 Type the command: python -m virtualenv my_project
-    (give any name for the folder).\
+    (give any name for the folder).
 4. To activate the virtual environment type the command : my_project\Scripts\activate
-5. Write a simple web app code in the editor and save it with .py extension.
+5. Write a simple web app code in the editor or copy the hello.py
 6. To run the code , first start the server.
 Type the command: python -m http.server Now, the server will be running.
 Now run the code , type the command : python -m filename.py